SPHewitt/fsi-workshop/README.md

 # fsi-workshop
-This repository contains files required for the fsi workshop
+This repository contains files required for the fsi workshop at Manchester Univeristy.